conradwt/eventstore-using-python-client-from-docker-compose/README.md

    cp development.env.example development.env
    ```

-3. Run the application and database using Docker Compose:
+3. run the client application and database using Docker Compose

    ```
    docker compose up -d
    ```

-4. Verify the containers are up and running:
+4. verify the containers are up and running

    ```zsh
    docker compose ps